Witches’ Wisdom Tarot

 It’s time to let go of the need for explanations, reasons, and rational understanding.
 There’s wisdom in your heart that’s longing to be free.
 You’re on a journey to awareness beyond the self, inspired by something mysterious and beautiful that is part of you and greater than you.
 Stand in awe of the divinity beyond explanation.
 Let your Spirit soar.

 This is quite different to the way the 10 of Swords is usually presented.
 Yet I believe there is merit in embracing the energy of this approach next time I’m looking at somebody lying down with ten swords in their back.
 However, one thing I will add is that the keyword Murmuration seems a strange choice.
 I see the obvious link to the artwork.
-However, even though Phyllis Curott has suggested under the Magic heading to “Find a Murmuration near you – starlings flocking, a school of flashing fish, trees moving in the wind, heavy snowfall, o rock concert” and to move with it, I feel a clearer keyword could have been chosen.
+However, even though Phyllis Curott has suggested under the Magic heading to “Find a Murmuration near you – starlings flocking, a school of flashing fish, trees moving in the wind, heavy snowfall, a rock concert” and to move with it, I feel a clearer keyword could have been chosen.
 To be fair though, I don’t tend to approach tarot with keywords in mind.
 I don’t think, “Oh, 10 of Air Murmuration or 7 of Fire Benevolence” so it isn’t a big issue.
 Merely an observation.

 Wrapping it all up